tylerharter/cs301-projects/spring19/p7/README.md

-# DRAFT!!!

-# Project 7: Fédération Internationale de Football Association (Soccer!)
+# Project 7: Fédération Internationale de Football Association

 Let's Play Fifa18, Python style!
 In this project, you will get more practice with lists and start using dictionaries.
 Start by